german36-del/Shopwise/README.md

 ## ⚠️ Disclaimer

 This repository is under continuous development.
 Some supermarkets may not be fully implemented yet.
 The registry implemented address the task as scraping but actually it is not pure scraping.
+The naming will be changed.

 ## 📋 Features